StorageB/custom-command-toggle/README.md

 In the Configuration tab under Settings, select the number of toggle buttons to create (maximum of 6).
 Note that this requires logging off/on or rebooting for changes to take effect.

-There is also an option to export the current configuration for all of the toggle buttons to a file for backup purposes.
+There is also an option to export the current configuration for all the toggle buttons to a file for backup purposes.

 ![Screenshot-settings](screenshots/screenshot-settings-2.png)